baijian/iPublish/README.md

 * Install iPublish commands

-Just cp bin/* to your $HOME/bin directory, ofcourse you must have add your $HOME/bin PATH to your PATH.
+Just place bin/iPublish in your $HOME/bin directory, ofcourse you must have add your $HOME/bin to your PATH.
 Then you can use iPublish as your linux commands.

+iPublish have a config file to save your project info, it is default placed in your $HOME directory as the name ```.iPublish```

 ## Configuration